December 18, 2006: Apple fans mourn the death of the iPhone before it even launches.

 The negotiation displayed some classic Steve Jobs negotiating tactics.
 Giancarlo said Jobs called him at home at dinnertime on Valentine’s Day, as the two sides were haggling.
 Jobs talked for a while, Giancarlo related.
 ‘And then he said to me, ‘Can you get email at home?’
 Giancarlo was taken aback.
 This was 2007, after all, when broadband Internet was ubiquitous in homes in the US, let alone that of a Silicon Valley executive who had worked for years on advanced Internet technology.
 ‘And he’s asking me if I’m able to get email at home.
 You know he’s just trying to press my buttons — in the nicest possible way.’
 Cisco gave up the fight shortly after that.”

 Apple later repeated this somewhat underhanded move by borrowing another trademark owned by Cisco — the name “IOS” (which Cisco used for “Internet Operating System”).
-As a make-good, Apple and Cisco announced that they were teaming up to “explore opportunities for interoperability,” although this never happened.
+As a make-good, Apple and Cisco said they would team up to “explore opportunities for interoperability,” although this never happened.